dtim-upc/spark/README.md

 discovery(dataset, repository)
 ```

 By default, we just show candidates attributes that performs a High and Good quality joins.
-If you want to explore Moderate and Poor results, the discovery function have the parameters `showModerate:Boolean` and `showPoor:Boolean` that allows to see the specified quality in the results.
+If you want to explore Moderate and Poor results, the discovery function have the boolean parameters `showModerate` and `showPoor`.
+Once enable, the discovery only show results for the specified quality.